Sweden is the 9th country to join Native Schools’ family

 The Kattegat High School in Halmstad, a city in southern Sweden, hosted their first German workshop last month.
 Students 16 to 17 years old who learn German at school as a third language (after Swedish and English) had the chance to hear about various topics, from physics to biology to material science, from three German-speaking scientists.

-Dr Rebekka Steffen, Native’s Project Manager for German in Sweden and researcher at the EGU (European Geosciences Union), highlighted how “speaking more than just one language is an important skill to develop, and I’m happy to be able to speak about science with students who learn a second or third language.
+Dr Rebekka Steffen, Native’s Project Manager for German in Sweden and researcher at Lantmäteriet (The Swedish Mapping, Cadastral and Land Registration Authority), highlighted how “speaking more than just one language is an important skill to develop, and I’m happy to be able to speak about science with students who learn a second or third language.
 The students have the chance to meet real scientists, learn cool stuff and use the new language in a completely different setting compared to normal lessons.”